Lokavaluto/monujo/README.md

 ## Prepare app for build

+This will copy the assets into the android and ios directories and make sure the platforms have all their needed dependencies

 ```
-npx cap sync // this will copy the assets into the android and ios directories and make sure the platforms have all their needed dependencies
+npx cap sync
 ```

 ## Run in simulator or physical device

-This will prompt you to choose from a list of installed simulators or your physical device(s).
+This will prompt you to choose from a list of installed simulators or your physical device(s) if connected via USB cable and properly set up.

 ```
-npx cap run ios|android
+npx cap run
 ```

-## Build

-To open in editor for building the binary or for debugging the app
+## Using full platform specific user interfaces

+If you have installed the required studios (graphical user interface), you can open it through:

 ```
-npx cap open ios|android
+npx cap open
 ```

-From there you can sign package, upload to store, etc the way you would do it for any mobile app.
+From there you can sign package, upload to store, etc... the way you would do it for any mobile app.